What are the benefits of handmade soaps?

 Melt and Pour

 The hot process is also called handmill, and is done by grating cold process soap into small pieces and melting them in a crock-pot or double boiler.
 After the grated soap is completely melted, it is either poured into a mold or hand shaped into balls.
-Hot process soap does not require curing but can be used immediately.
+Hot process soap does not require curing and can be used immediately.
 While hot process soap, like cold process soap retains all the moisturizers, its surface may not be as smooth as cold process soap.
-The biggest disadvantage of this method is that in the process of cooking the soap, you lost most of the nutrition of the oil in the heat.
+But the biggest disadvantage of this method is that in the process of cooking the soap, you lose most of the nutrition of the oil to the heat.

 The cold process method is the act of mixing oils with lye water.
 The result is a process called saponification, where the composition of the oils change with the help of the lye to create a bar of soap.
-The whole process occurs in room temperature.
+The whole process occurs at room temperature.
 Cold process soap requires 4-6 weeks to cure on racks.
-The main benefit to this process is having complete control over the ingredients and keeping the nutrition and embroilment that are in the oils.
+The main benefit of this process is having complete control over the ingredients and preserving the naturally nutritious and moisturizing properties of the oils.

 Are One Leaf Soaps “cruelty free”?

 Yes, all our soap is “vegan”.
-We do not use animal products that result in their death.
+We do not use animal products of any kind.
 All our soaps are vegetable oil based and free of milk.